 Intel Extreme Masters is one of the longest running series of esports tournaments around.
 It features a number of tournaments in different locations around the world, capped off with a World Championship.
 This final tournament typically takes place in Katowice, with separate prize pools and brackets for each game.

 The most recent Intel Extreme Masters took place in from February 13 – March 2.
 It included CS:GO (the 14th Major tournament), Dota 2, Starcraft II, and for the first time ever, Fortnite: Battle Royale.
-Smaller IEM tournaments will still be held throughout the year, with an additional $1 million prize for the first time to win four eligible tournaments in a single year.
+Smaller IEM tournaments will still be held throughout the year, with an additional $1 million prize for the first team to win four eligible tournaments in a single year.

 CS:GO Major Tournaments